Comparing Canadian Debt Solutions

 Debt Management Plan

-A debt management plan (DMP) offers many of the same benefits as debt consolidation.
+A debt management plan (DMP) is a structured program designed to help debtors repay their debts.
+A DMP offers many of the same benefits as debt consolidation.
 You enjoy one monthly payment and minimize interest.
 The difference is that you do not get new financing with a DMP.

-Instead, a non-profit credit counselling organization helps you set up a repayment plan.
+This debt solution involves working with a non-profit credit counselling organization.
 They work with you to find a monthly payment that works for your budget.
-Then they work with your creditors to reduce or eliminate interest charges applied to your balances.
+Then they work with your creditors to reduce or even eliminate interest charges applied to your balances.

 You still owe your original creditors when you enroll in a debt management plan.
 Although you make one monthly payment to the credit counselling service, they distribute the payment to your creditors each month on an agreed schedule.
 A debt management plan is essentially a professionally-supported repayment plan that consolidates your debt.